ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

     datatype MinHeap:
         ...
         add(elem):
-            if size >= H.size:
+            if size >= heap.size:
-                resizeHeap(H.size * 2)
+                resizeHeap(heap.size * 2)
-            H[size] = elem      // Add the element at end of the heap. siftUp(size)        // Put it in its correct place. size = size + 1     // Increase the size of the heap.
+            heap[size] = elem      // Add the element at end of the heap. siftUp(size)           // Put it in its correct place. size = size + 1        // Increase the size of the heap.

         siftUp(pos):
             while pos > 0:         // Stop when we reach the root (if not earlier). parent = getParent(pos)
-                if H[pos] >= H[parent]:
+                if heap[pos] >= heap[parent]:
                     return pos     // Stop if the parent is smaller or equal. swap(pos, parent)
                 pos = parent       // Move up one level in the tree.

 *Important note*:
 One common mistake is to start at the root and work yourself downwards through the heap.